Ye-Buehler/Molecular_Framework_Model/README.md

 # Molecular Framework Model

-Thank you for your interest in this repo complementing the "[Molecular Framework Analysis of the Drug-like Chemical Space](https:)" publication.
+Thank you for your interest in this repo complementing the "[Molecular Framework Analysis of the Generated Database GDB-13s](https:)" publication.

 ## Requirements
 ### You have installed anaconda or miniconda with python 3.6 - 3.9